scaled-distributed/scaled/README.md

 - function_id_to_tasks section shows task count for each function used
 - worker section shows worker details, you can use shortcuts to sort by columns, the char * on column header show which column is sorted right now
+  - agt_cpu/agt_rss means cpu/memory usage of worker agent
+  - cpu/rss means cpu/memory usage of worker
+  - free means number of free task slots for this worker
+  - sent means how many tasks scheduler sent to the worker
+  - queued means how many tasks worker received and queued